LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

 - (required for implicit layers) "disable\_environment" requirement(s) -
 environment variable and value required to disable an implicit layer.
-Note: in rare cases of an application not working with an implicit layer, the application can set this environment variable (before calling Vulkan functions) in order to "blacklist" the layer.
+Note: in rare cases of an application not working with an implicit layer, the application can set this environment variable (before calling Vulkan commands) in order to "blacklist" the layer.
 This environment variable (which should vary with each "version" of the layer, as in "DISABLE\_LAYER\_FOO\_1") must be set (not particularly to any value).
 If both the "enable\_environment" and